Bob & Barbara’s must take down its new streetery for South Street repaving after spending $50,000

 Bob & Barbara’s is the second South Street business to be shocked by the repaving news — despite the city’s blessing to install a streetery.

 Two blocks away, the former Pumpkin BYOB faced similar jeopardy this summer.
-The 20-year-old new American restaurant spent 16 months navigating entangled in city bureaucracy to get their license.
+The 20-year-old new American restaurant spent 16 months entangled in city bureaucracy to get its license.
 Their streetery design was approved, and weeks after erecting a similarly priced $50,000 structure, the city notified owners that they had to take it down for the South Street repaving.

 Pumpkin won a temporary reprieve from the city, but within a month, owners announced the beloved BYOB was closing for good, citing a host of economic factors.

-In a post on social media on Monday, Bob & Barbara’s blasted the city over what it called a needless debacle, likening it to a David and Goliath story.
+In a social media post Monday, Bob & Barbara’s blasted the city over what it called a needless debacle, likening it to a David and Goliath story.
 “Goliath has won and decreed our structure to be moved, all at expense to the business of course,” the bar owners wrote.
 “Thank you to [the] city for looking out for the little guy and for such great communication between your departments.”

 Duva said that the loss is ultimately the city’s as well, as the bar’s lost revenue also amounts to lost taxes for the city on alcohol sales.